CS-433/ml-project-2-sigmoid_enjoyers_2/README.md

 # Prerequisites
 The data required to run any code can be found [here](https://enacshare.epfl.ch/bY2wS5TcA4CefGks7NtXg) (1.4GB).
 Download Landcover_Greenland.zip.
-After unzipping all the data needs to be in images/ folder.
+After unzipping all the data needs to be in images/ and labels/ folders.

 The libraries required to run the code are in requirements.txt